 Here we discuss six different types of hunger to help you stay mindful while eating and avoid binging on unhealthy foods.

 1. Eye Hunger:

-Eye hunger happens when your eyes signal the mind that it is hungry .
-In this case, it’s not your body that wants the food but your eyes.
+Eye hunger happens when your eyes signal the mind that you need to eat .
+In this case, it’s not your body that wants food but your eyes.
 Imagine this, you just had dinner and see that ice-cream cart, which seems too good to pass.

 Signs: Getting allured by the food that’s in front of you even though you are full.

 Manage eye hunger: Instead of rushing to have the food that you just saw, stop and notice with awareness.
 Be mindful.
 Tell your mind that you feel content, are no longer hungry and don’t need to eat more.

 2. Nose Hunger: